1. WeatherSpark.com

 2. United States

-Climate and Average Weather Year Round in Bozeman United States
+Climate and Average Weather Year Round in Bozeman Montana, United States

 In Bozeman, the summers are short, warm, and mostly clear and the winters are freezing, snowy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 12°F to 84°F and is rarely below -7°F or above 93°F.